Lesson 4

 Comments to avoid

-• Comments, however, should not be pedantic: it is not necessary to comment on obvious things, perhaps avoiding commenting on important things.
+• Comments, however, should not be pedantic: it is not necessary to comment on obvious things while failing to comment on the important parts!

 // Initialize variable "a" and set it to zero